A How-To From Texacone

 The mechanics of a hydraulic system are relatively simple.
 A cylinder is filled with fluid.
 Under pressure, the fluid forces the plunger out of the cylinder.
 The seal forms a barrier to block the passage of the fluid, generating system pressure.

 Typically, the words, “packing” and “seals” are used interchangeably, which can lead to confusion.
 Technically, packing refers to the entire set of components, which will always include one or several types of seals.
 Other components may be a wiper, spacers and bearings.
-See the graphic in gallery for specifics on individual component functions.
+See the graphic below for specifics on individual component functions.
 Packing can also refer to older compression-style packing still widely used today.

 Cylinder Head ID